-The Humane Farm Animal Care, Standards for Chickens prohibit all surgical alterations such as:
+The Humane Farm Animal Care, Standards for Chickens do not allow:

 - 1. Beak trimming;

 - 2. Toe clipping;

 - 3. Caponizing;

 - 4. Dubbing; or

 - 5. Other surgical alterations.

 H 12: Veterinary investigations of mortality

 - a.
 If the mortality level within a house is in excess of 1⁄2% in 24 hours, a veterinary investigation must be conducted. - b.
 Investigation of lower mortality levels is at the discretion of the attending veterinarian. - c.
 As soon as the investigation is complete, the producer must report the results to the Humane Farm Animal Care office.